 Clemson capped off the 2013 season with a thrilling 40-35 victory over No. 6 Ohio State in the Orange Bowl.
 Clemson had an 11-2 record after finishing 7-1 in ACC regular-season games for the second year in a row.
 It marked Clemson’s first back-to-back 11-win seasons in school history.
 The Tigers had a 4-0 record in ACC road games, the first time that happened since 1995.

 The Tigers were No. 12 in the final BCS standings.
 It was the third straight year Clemson finished in the top 15 of the BCS standings, one of only six schools that could make that claim.
 Clemson, who was ranked No. 7 in the final USA Today poll and No. 8 in the final AP poll, was also one of only five programs ranked in the top 20 of every BCS standing from 2011 to 2013.

-For the fourth time in his first five full seasons as head coach at Clemson, Swinney was a finalist for the Liberty Mutual National Coach-of-the-Year Award in 2013.
+For the fourth time in his first five full seasons as head coach, Swinney was a finalist for the Liberty Mutual National Coach-of-the-Year Award in 2013.
 Swinney was also one of 16 semifinalists for national coach-of-the-year by the Maxwell Football Club Collegiate Coach-of-the-Year Award for the second year in a row.